jundalisay/sp/content/en/research/galen/natural/book-1/chapter-07.md

 At that stage these 2 faculties are handmaids to those already mentioned.
 They do not possess in themselves supreme authority.

-When, however, the animal52 has attained its complete size, then, during the whole period following its birth and until the acme is reached, the faculty of growth is predominant, while the alterative and nutritive faculties are accessory—in fact, act as its handmaids.
+When, however, the animal has attained its complete size, then, during the whole period following its birth and until the acme is reached, the faculty of growth is predominant, while the alterative and nutritive faculties are accessory—in fact, act as its handmaids.
 What, then, is the property of this faculty of growth?

 To extend in every direction that which has already come into existence—that is to say, the solid parts of the body, the arteries, veins, nerves, bones, cartilages, membranes, ligaments, and the various coats which we have just called elementary, homogeneous, and simple.
 And I shall state in what way they gain this extension in every direction, first giving an illustration for the sake of clearness.